dokester/BayesicFitting/docs/glossary.md

 Chisq is the global misfit of the data (D) wrt the model (M), multiplied with the weights, if applicable : <br>
 &chi;<sup>2</sup> = &Sigma; w * ( D - M )<sup>2</sup> <br>
+Least squares is the same as log of the likelihood of an Gaussian error distribution.
+Least squares is easy Bayes.
 In least-squares setting, the fitters minimize Chisq to find the optimal parameters.